Anas84464/Netfix-TV-Shows-and-Movies-Clustering/README.md

 Then it’s easier to get the user to make better decisions from a wide variety of movie products.
 With over 139 million paid subscribers (total viewer pool -300 million) across190 countries, 15,400 titles across its regional libraries and 112 Emmy Award Nominations in 2018 — Netflix is the world’s leading Internet television network and the most-valued largest streaming service in the world.
-The amazing digital success story of Netflix is incomplete without the mention of its

-# PROBLEM STATEMENT
+# 📋 **Problem Statement**

 This dataset consists of TV shows and movies available on Netflix as of 2019.
 The dataset is collected from Flexible which is a third-party Netflix search engine.